TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/rakwireless-rak2560/_index.md

 {{< figure src="rak2560.png" alt="RAK2560" class="float plain" width="80%">}}

-The [RAK2560 WisNode Sensor Hub](https://store.rakwireless.com/products/sensor-hub) is a modular sensor ecosystem consisting of the Sensor Hub Smart Datalogger and multiple pre-configured sensor probes.
+The RAKwireless [RAK2560 WisNode Sensor Hub](https://store.rakwireless.com/products/sensor-hub) is a modular sensor ecosystem consisting of the Sensor Hub Smart Datalogger and multiple pre-configured sensor probes.
 With pluggable, interchangeable probes, and the option to add third-party sensors to the mixture, the Sensor Hub is a suitable and versatile solution platform for various IoT applications where environmental monitoring is needed.

 <!--more-->